nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. This command is case-insensitive.
 2. The command will match substrings.
 You may search for part of a group's name such as `F12` to find `CS2103T-F12-10`.
+3. A blank query i.e. `fg q/` will return all groups.
+4. This command functions on an OR logic.
+It will return all groups that have fields that match any of the queries.
-3. Searches the following field that a group has that matches the query:
+5. Searches the following field that a group has that matches the query:
     * Group name
-3. A blank query i.e. `fg q/` will return all groups.
-4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+6. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario